Best MP3 player 2024: Portable hi-res music players from Astell & Kern, Sony and more

 Are hi-res audio players worth it?

-Hi-res audio players are absolutely worth it if sound quality is your top priority.
-These devices support high-resolution audio files, offering more detail, depth, and richness compared to standard MP3s.
+Hi-res audio players are definitely worth it if sound quality is your top priority.
+These devices support high-resolution audio files, delivering more detail, depth, and richness compared to standard MP3s.
+Hi-res formats, typically lossless, preserve the full quality of the original recording, resulting in clearer sound, a wider soundstage, and deeper bass.

-Hi-res formats, often lossless, preserve the original recording’s quality, giving you clearer sound, a wider soundstage, and deeper bass.
-However, whether it's worth it depends on your setup.
-If you’re using budget headphones or streaming compressed music from services like Spotify, a hi-res player may not make much of a difference.
-For high-end gear, though, the upgrade is significant.
+However, whether a hi-res player is worth it depends on your setup.
+If you're using budget headphones or streaming compressed music from services like Spotify, you might not notice much of a difference.
+But with high-end audio gear, the improvement in sound quality can be significant.

 What's the highest quality way to listen to music?

 The highest quality way to listen to music involves a few key things.
-You’ll need hi-resolution audio files (you can read our hi-res explainer and audio file-format explainer for more about what this means), a high-quality audio player, and high-end headphones or speakers.
+You’ll need hi-res audio files (you can read our hi-res explainer and audio file-format explainer for more about what this means), a high-quality audio player, and high-end headphones or speakers.

-And remember, the output matters.
+And remember, output matters.
 You should invest in high-quality, over-ear headphones or audiophile-grade speakers.
 Wired connections are typically preferred right now over wireless because that way you can avoid any loss of quality due to compression.
 However, take a look at our LE Audio explainer to find out how advances in Bluetooth can improve audio quality.
 As well as our Snapdragon Sound explainer for more on how this technology will soon improve your audio hardware.

 When you consider all of these factors, the result is a rich, immersive listening experience that’s capable of translating every detail of your favorite music.